Zero Waste Hierarchy And How It Will Help You Shop Better

 Wouldn’t you love the ability to give a second life to something that has reached or exceeded its shelf life?

-This concept is not that popular but is practiced by few.
+This concept is not that popular but is practised by few.